This post was originally published on www.jillcarnahan.com

 Functional and integrative medicine are at the cutting edge when it comes to reversing chronic disease, optimizing health, enhancing performance, and promoting longevity.
 Functional and integrative medicine practitioners are there to be your partner in achieving your health goals – guiding and empowering you to take your well-being into your own hands.

 Because when it comes to your own health, you truly are your own best advocate.
-So if you’re interested in learning more about the functional and integrative medical approach and taking charge of your health, I encourage you to browse through my blog. – or better yet, sign up for my email newsletter.
+So if you’re interested in learning more about the functional and integrative medical approach and taking charge of your health, contact our membership department.

-As a functional and integrative medical practitioner myself, it’s my mission to empower you with the knowledge and tools to advocate for your own well-being.
+As a functional and integrative medical practice, it’s our mission to empower you with the knowledge and tools to advocate for your own well-being.

 * These statements have not been evaluated by the Food and Drug Administration.
 The product mentioned in this article are not intended to diagnose, treat, cure, or prevent any disease.
 The information in this article is not intended to replace any recommendations or relationship with your physician.
 Please review references sited at end of article for scientific support of any claims made.